AmyChen-Qingxin/homework-2/README.md

 **Note** open the security group to allow incoming connections from anywhere on port 27017.
 You did this in previous assignment for MYSQL.
 It will work similarly here.
 See  this [PDF file for instructions](https://github.com/vu-bigdata-2020/lectures/blob/master/00-aws-setup-guide/Guide%20to%20use%20two%20EC2%20instances.pdf).

+**Note** - you dont need to create a public elastic ip.
+You can use the hostname given by the connection string -- when you were connecting to the instance for accessing the instance.
+This will be the host string that you can give for connection -- the test connection notebook.

 ### Step-2 Install the MongoDb packages

 Login to your EC2 then type the commands: